 - It’s all cooked and served in one pan, which means minimum washing up – always a bonus in my book.

 - If you are in a hurry, then this easy paella is a godsend.
-There’s only 15 minutes of prep and the rest of the time it’s hands-off while the dish cooks itself.
+There are only 10 minutes of prep and the rest of the time is practically hands-off while the dish cooks itself.

-Chorizo sausage – traditional paella does not contain chorizo, but I find that a few slices enhance the flavours of the dish.
+Chorizo sausage – traditional paella does not contain chorizo, but I find that a few slices of cured chorizo enhance the flavours of the dish.
 I like to fry it first so the paprika-flavoured oil in the sausage can be released.
-You can leave it out if you prefer.
+You can leave out the chorizo if you prefer.
+For 4 people I used 70 grams (2.5 ounces).

 All the rest

-Saffon – saffron provides the vibrant colour of this dish.
-You only need 3 or 4 small strands which should be soaked in a tablespoon of water before being added.
+Saffron – saffron provides the vibrant colour of this dish.
+You only need a small pinch of which should be soaked in a tablespoon of water before being added.
 This is optional – you can leave it out if you prefer.

 Paprika – adds the classic smoky taste to this to the paella.
 You can use either smoked paprika or unsmoked paprika – the choice is yours.